 3.08 9-1-1 Public Education.

-The local EMS agency shall be involved in public education regarding the 9-1-1-telephone service, as it impacts system access.
+The local EMS agency shall be involved in public education regarding 911-telephone service, as it impacts system access.

-The EMS Agency, along with the EMCC has developed and distributes a 9-1-1-access brochure to assist with the educational process.
+The EMS Agency, along with the EMCC developed and distributes a 911-access brochure to assist with 911 education.